mbartlett21/featurescript-tutorials/slot-tutorials/tutorial-1/README.md

 Your features will have more knowledge about their purpose than generic Onshape features, so their specific edge cases can be handled better.
 This, in combination with error handling, can mean the end user is less likely to make mistakes.

-## Video overview

-This video shows the creation of the slot feature.
-It demonstrates what a FeatureScript workflow can look like, and creates the same "Slot" feature type that the tutorial will guide you through below.

 ## Step-by-step guide

 This guide will take you step by step through the actions shown in the video above, explaining what the FeatureScript does and why.
 Major FeatureScript concepts will be marked in __bold__ when they are explained.